Symplectic Generative Networks (SGNs): A Hamiltonian Framework for Invertible Deep Generative Modeling: Theoretical Comparison with Existing Generative Models

 \begin{proof} In normalizing flows, the forward pass involves a sequence of \( K \) coupling layers.
 During backpropagation, one must store the activations (or intermediate outputs) from each of these layers to compute gradients, which leads to a memory requirement that scales as \( \mathcal{O}(K\cdot d) \), where \( d \) denotes the dimensionality of the latent space.

 In contrast, SGNs are built using a reversible (symplectic) integrator.
 The key property of such integrators is that the forward computation is invertible, allowing the reconstruction of intermediate states during the backward pass rather than storing them explicitly.
+Specifically, intermediate states can be recomputed during the backward pass by reversing the symplectic integration steps (similar to the technique used in RevNets \citep{Gomez2017}), requiring storage only for the final state and gradients.
 Consequently, one only needs to store the current state and minimal auxiliary information (such as gradients), resulting in a memory complexity of \( \mathcal{O}(T+d) \), where \( T \) is the number of integration steps and \( d \) is the latent dimensionality.
 This reduction in memory footprint is a significant advantage for SGNs, particularly when \( K \) is large. \end{proof}